-- The City will continue to administer the very successful First Time Homebuyer Program that provides Home Buyer counseling to over two hundred and thirty (230) New Bedford residents each year. - The City will assist developers to create mixed income residential developments, including the adaptive reuse of non-residential buildings to provide rental housing opportunities. - The City will continue to coordinate Continuum of Care programs through the Homeless Service Provider Network (HSPN) to develop more permanent housing solutions for homeless and disabled populations.
+- The City will continue to co-chair the Fall River / New Bedford Housing Partnership to provide home buyer education and financial literacy workshops, as well as foreclosure prevention programs to New Bedford residents. - The City will continue coordinated efforts with the Attorney General Receivership Program to target blighted residential properties for redevelopment. - The City will assist with lead paint abatement through the Lead Paint Reimbursement Program and HOME Program. - The City will continue to administer the very successful First Time Homebuyer Program that provides Home Buyer counseling to over two hundred and fifteen (215) New Bedford residents each year. - The City will assist developers to create mixed income residential developments, including the adaptive reuse of non-residential buildings to provide rental housing opportunities. - The City will continue to coordinate Continuum of Care programs through the Homeless Service Provider Network (HSPN) to develop more permanent housing solutions for homeless and disabled populations.